nusenu/ContactInfo-Information-Sharing-Specification/README.md

 This field is only relevant for exit relays, non-exit relays SHOULD NOT set this field.

-Character stating whether this exit relay is running the DNS root zone on loopback ("y") to avoid latency and information disclosure to DNS root servers or not ("n").
+Character stating whether this exit relay is using a resolver that is running the DNS root zone on loopback ("y") to avoid latency and information disclosure to DNS root servers or not ("n").
 This is defined in [RFC7706](https://tools.ietf.org/html/rfc7706).